 NASA's Sagan Program was started in 2008 to help inspire and support the next generation of exoplanet researchers.
 The program is administered by NExScI and consists of the Sagan Postdoctoral Fellowships and the Sagan Summer Workshops.
 Click here for more information.

-from Jacob Bean, a 2010 Sagan Fellow currently at Harvard University:
+from Jacob Bean, a 2010 Sagan Fellow, Harvard University:

 I am a bit too young to have been influenced directly by Carl Sagan, but his scientific and public outreach work has certainly had a profound indirect impact on my life and career.
 For example, some of my earliest memories are of my father watching re-runs of Cosmos on PBS (I distinctly recall Carl's penchant for wearing turtleneck sweaters of all things).
 This program certainly influenced my father, who in turn played a big role in my becoming an astronomer.
 For as far back as I can remember, I always wanted to be "A Scientist" and my parents encouraged this.
 Carl de-mystified science for the public and planted the idea in an entire generation's mind that being a scientist was something that anyone could aspire to no matter what their background was.
 Carl also was very influential in the scientific community in making the idea of life elsewhere in the universe a relevant question that we should try to answer.
 Surely his ideas set the stage for our current search for planets around other stars.
 I hope Carl would be pleased at the progress we have made in this field, and appreciate the anticipation we all have as we move towards the detection and characterization of Earth-like planets in the near-future.

-from Aaron Boley, a 2010 Sagan Fellow currently at the Univ. of Florida
+from Aaron Boley, a 2010 Sagan Fellow, Univ. of Florida

 In my work, I investigate formation mechanisms for planets and try to understand when during the formation and evolution of a protoplanetary disk, the dusty and gaseous disk that forms during the birth of a star, the planet formation process begins.
 It is daunting to speculate what a mind like Sagan's would have to say about my research, but I do think that Sagan would see my work as a positive contribution to a very small piece of our cosmic origins, as well as to the origins, perhaps, of some civilization on the other side of the Galaxy, asking similar questions.

-from Lucas Cieza, a 2010 Sagan Fellow currently at the Institute for Astronomy, Hawaii
+from Lucas Cieza, a 2010 Sagan Fellow, Institute for Astronomy, Hawaii

 Like many other astronomers, I became interested in space at an early age.
 I became fascinated by the vastness of the universe reading popular science books while still in elementary school in Argentina.
 By age 11, I knew I was going to become an astronomer.
 No other book inspired me to be a scientist as Carl Sagan's "Cosmos" did, and I feel immensely honored to have received a fellowship named after him.
 Sagan was fascinated by the diversity of worlds in the Solar System and speculated about the endless possibilities for planets and life beyond the "The Shores of the Cosmic Ocean."
 He would be pleased so see how many of these speculations have become scientific facts in the recent years: the Galaxy is full of worlds whose diversity far exceeds that of the Solar System.
 Sagan would be extremely excited about the ongoing work to explore the properties of these new worlds, their formation, and evolution.

-from Ian Dobbs-Dixon, a 2009 Sagan Fellow currently at the Institute for Advance Study
+from Ian Dobbs-Dixon, a 2009 Sagan Fellow, Institute for Advance Study

 Extrasolar planets exist at the exciting intersection of a great number of active scientific fields, requiring us to be both experts and generalists.
 Few have accomplished this task as well as Carl Sagan.
 His ability to understand, synthesize, and explain concepts ranging from cosmology to biology made the workings of the cosmos relevant to our daily lives, placing the evolution and stewardship of our own planet within a much broader context.
 It was precisely this opportunity to synthesize a wide range of physical phenomena from various scientific disciplines that drew me to the study of exoplanets.
 Now, as we move toward discovering potentially habitable worlds around other stars, the arc of astrophysics has finally come full circle.
 Hopefully, as Sagan would do, we can take advantage of this to further excite conversation and greater understanding amongst us all.

-from Subo Dong, a 2009 Sagan Fellow currently at the Institute for Advance Study
+from Subo Dong, a 2009 Sagan Fellow, Institute for Advance Study

 "The Marriage of Skepticism and Wonder" — Carl Sagan is best remembered to the world as an unparalleled communicator of science.
 He had the magical power to capture public's imagination of the wonder of nature.
 He is the role model for scientists who feel compelled to facilitate public's understanding of science.